gdotdesign/elm-html/docs/Architecture.md

 - state     - The components state
 - msg       - The union type of messages for the update
 - command   - The union type for the sub components
-- parentMsg - The messages of the parent for sending communication ( which usually come props).
+- parentMsg - The messages of the parent for communication ( which usually come from the props).

 ## The Update
-Components are updated by themselves through the update function:
+Components are updated by the program through their update function:

 ```elm
 update : msg -> props -> state -> Update state msg command parentMsg